OSGeo/gdal/doc/source/programs/gdal_dataset_identify.rst

 ..
 Index:: gdal dataset identify

-:program:`gdal manage-dataset identify` reports the name of drivers that can open one or several dataset(s).
+:program:`gdal dataset identify` reports the name of drivers that can open one or several dataset(s).

 Synopsis